MigOpsRepos/credcheck/README.md

 ### [Description](#description)

-The `credcheck` PostgreSQL extension provides few general credentail checks, which will be evaluated during the user creation or during the password change.
+The `credcheck` PostgreSQL extension provides few general credentail checks, which will be evaluated during the user creation, during the password change and user renaming.
 By using this extension, we can define a set of rules to allow a specific set of credentials, and a set of rules to reject a certain type of credentials.
 This extension is developed based on the PostgreSQL's `check_password_hook` hook.

 This extension provides all the checks as configuration parameters, and the values can be applied during the configuration reload(SIGHUP).
 When we create this extension, the default configuration settings, will not enforce any complex checks and will try to allow all the credentials.
 By using `ALTER SYSTEM SET credcheck.<check-name> TO <some value>;` command, followed by `SELECT pg_reload_conf();` command we can enforce new settings for the credential checks.